Lady Lumley's School: School history

 The current co-educational school was originally two single-sex grammar schools, one in Thornton-le-Dale and one on Middleton Road in Pickering, both called Lady Lumley's Grammar School.
 They were amalgamated in 1904/05, on the Pickering site.
 In 1864, the school at Thornton had 26 pupils, all boys.

 During the Second World War, pupils from Middlesbrough High School for Girls were evacuated to Pickering, and shared the school with the Lady Lumley's pupils.

 In the 1940s, pupils carried out an archaeological excavation of the nearby mediaeval hospital of St Nicholas.

 In the first half of the twentieth century, the then headmaster of the school, F Austin Hyde, was an expert on the dialect of the area.

 Previously a community school administered by North Yorkshire County Council, in May 2021 Lady Lumley's School converted to academy status.
 It is now sponsored by the Coast and Vale Learning Trust.

-In 2025, the Coast and Vale Learning Trust merged into the Delta Academies Trust, bringing Lady Lumley's under the Delta banner.
+In 2025, the Coast and Vale Learning Trust merged into the Delta Academies Trust.